mmattamala/docker_setup/README.md

 Usage: build.sh --target=TARGET [OPTIONS]

 Options:
-  -t, --target=<target>        Target to be built: [cpu gpu jetson_xavier] -s, --stage=<stage>          Last stage to be built: [01-base 02-cuda 03-opencv 04-ros 05-ml 06-extra]
+  --target=<target>        Target to be built: [cpu gpu jetson_xavier] --stage=<stage>          Last stage to be built: [01-base 02-cuda 03-opencv 04-ros 05-ml 06-extra]
-  -p, --no-push                DO NOT push images to DockerHub
+  --no-push                DO NOT push images to DockerHub
 ```

 ### Running a container